ramblingsofadev/docs/console.md

 $prompt->ask($question, $output);
 ```

-<h2 id="output">Output</h2>

-Outputs allow you to write messages to an end user.
-The different outputs include:

-1. `Aphiria\Console\Output\ConsoleOutput`
-   * Used to write messages to the console
-   * The output used by default
-2. `Aphiria\Console\Output\SilentOutput`
-   * Used when we don't want any messages to be written
-   * Useful for when one command calls another

-Each output offers a few methods:

-1. `readLine()`
-   * Reads a line of input
-2. `write()`
-   * Writes a message to the existing line
-3. `writeln()`
-   * Writes a message to a new line
-4. `clear()`
-   * Clears the current screen
-   * Only works in `ConsoleOutput`

 <h2 id="formatters">Formatters</h2>

-Formatters are great for nicely-formatting output to the console.
+Formatting your output helps make it more readable.
+Aphiria provides a few common formatters out of the box.

 <h3 id="padding">Padding</h3>

-The `Aphiria\Console\Output\Formatters\PaddingFormatter` formatter allows you to create column-like output.
+The `PaddingFormatter` formatter allows you to create column-like output.
 It accepts an array of column values.
 The second parameter is a callback that will format each row's contents.
 Let's look at an example:

 ```php
 use Aphiria\Console\Output\Formatters\PaddingFormatter;